DavidPowell/OpenModes/doc/install.rst

 - scipy
 - `gmsh`_ (2.8.4 or later)
 - matplotlib (or some other package to plot the results)
+- jinja2 (for 3D plots in the notebook)
+- six (used to write code suited to both python 2/3)

 Strongly recommended packages

-- IPython (the notebook is used by many of the examples, and it allows inline 3D plots)
+- Jupyter notebook (formerly IPython) is used for the examples, and it allows inline 3D plots
-- jinja2 (for 3D plots in the notebook)
-- `Mayavi`_ (to export 3D plots to vtk file format, or to directly view the results)
-- ViSit or `ParaView`_ (3D plotting software to view vtk files)
+- dill (an alternative to pickle, required for saving many of the objects used by OpenModes)

 Other packages which may be useful

 - spyder (a GUI for editing python)
+- `Mayavi`_ (Python 2 only, can produce 3D plots in a GUI window)
+- ViSit or `ParaView`_ (3D plotting software to view vtk files)

 OpenModes contains some core routines which are optimised using fortran.
 Therefore, on platforms where a binary package of OpenModes is not provided, a fortran compiler is required.

-For windows users, there are several choices of scientific python distribution which may be suitable
+For windows users, there are several choices of scientific python distribution which allow easy installation of most of the required packages

+- `Anaconda`_ (recommended)
 - WinPython
-- `Anaconda`_
 - Enthought Python Distribution
 - Enthought Canopy